What are the 6 Powers and how can they help you?

 How to benefit from the Power of Now

-If you manage to live fully in the present you will take life beyond the stress inducing future and past events.
-I learnt the following lessons from Eckhart Tolle’s book:
+If you manage to live fully in the present you will take life beyond the stress-inducing future and past events.
+I learned the following lessons from Eckhart Tolle's book:

 - All life is, is a series of present moments - Everything you feel and experience takes place in the present.
 If you think about it, the past is nothing more than all present moments that have gone by, and the future is just a collection of present moments waiting to arrive.